SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

-add tooltip to html colours to show semantic meaning (js?) trumbowyg plugin auto add class="govuk-body" to p's replace formatting button with custom button that:
+add tooltip to html colours to show semantic meaning (js?) trumbowyg plugin auto add class="govuk-body" to p's
+^ looks like not supported in trumbowyg (see keyup focus). perhaps leave as is (maybe hack or replace trumbowyg js, but then a pain to maintain)

+replace formatting button with custom button that:
 Body: auto adds class="govuk-body" to <p>'s (this will set GDS Transport typeface amonst other things)
 Lead: govuk-body-l